CristiManolescu/mnoNetflix/README.md

 # MNO Netflix

-An Netflix like application which uses ChatGPT for movies suggestions
+A Netflix like application which uses ChatGPT for movies suggestions

 ## Get started